denizhanpak/CTRNN-time-perception/readme.txt

 DESIGN:

+Brian's version of the fitness function is meant to be scale-agnostic; the agent can respond in whatever time-scale it wants so long as it is within the trial Duration.
+The agent's fitness is based on the ratio consistency of its response times.

 Some experiment design questions:
     1) When assessing fitness and performing time task, should we do self-play or play with others?